-New format for Fall 2011 - The Nail Technician Certificate will be offered as a day program with some limited evening hours.
+The Nail Technician Certificate is offered as a day program with some limited evening hours.
 This 324-hour, 13-week certificate prepares students for the state licensing examination to practice as a manicurist.
 Students begin in August and graduate in November.
 Classes are held four days/evenings per week (Monday through Thursday).
 Contact an Admissions Specialist for specific scheduling.